Experiencing the Humanities

 Where does the U.S. fit on the scale of racism?

-As a result, even though U.S. laws about racism have been changing, this country is still catching up to many other first-world nations.
+As a result, even though U.S. laws about racism have been changing, this country is still catching up to many other developed, wealthy nations.
 African-Americans (who often call themselves "Blacks"), Native Americans (who call themselves "Indians"), and Latinos and Latinas (who often call themselves "Latinos") have had fewer decades in which to improve their legal and economic positions in society.
 For this reason, a higher percentage of U.S. Blacks, Indians, and Latinos are members of the poor and the working classes--and fewer are in the middle and upper classes--than are white European-Americans.

 One frequent sign of this is that a majority of people of color in the U.S. have experienced racist or anti-ethnic behavior by others around them, but only a minority of white European-Americans have experienced similar prejudice.
 Some people of color, for example, when questioned by police, call it "stopped for walking while Black" or "stopped for walking while Indian/Latino."
 Statistics indicate that people of color are arrested far more often, by percent of their population, than are whites.
 Courts also tend to hand out longer sentences to people of color than to whites for equal offenses.
 This trend holds true even if only poor people of color are compared with poor whites.